Romancing SaGa 3: Music

 Kenji Ito returned from previous games as both composer and arranger.
+He later described the work schedule as "crazy", with him collapsing once he had finished his work.
 Rather than approach the game with a specific theme in mind, Ito allowed his music to evolve; while the opening theme evoked dread, he also wanted the score to represent hope.
 As Kobayashi's art was complete by the time Ito began work, he used them as inspiration for each character's theme.
+He later described the track "Four Demon Lords Battle" as a turning point in his music, as he refrained from using a guitar sound for the music.
 His favourite piece from the score was the character Robin's theme, which was written to parody an unspecified anime opening theme.

+Two music albums were published by NTT Publishing; a soundtrack album in November 1995, and an arrangement album in January 1996.
+A remastered album was released in 2014 by Square Enix, with Ito handling the arrangement.
+Several of the game's music tracks were featured in Theatrhythm Final Fantasy: Curtain Call (2014) as downloadable content.

 Release

 Romancing SaGa 3 was released on November 11, 1995.
-It was the last game in the SaGa series developed for the Super Famicom.
+It was the last game in the SaGa series developed for the Super Famicom (Super Nintendo Entertainment System).
+A notable part of the game's promotion was a live action television commercial directed by Yoshihiko Dai, who worked on multiple commercials for both Square and Enix during the 1990s.
+Filming for the commercial took place over two weeks in the United Kingdom.
+Dai chose this as the setting to convey the European medieval atmosphere common to Japanese RPGs at the time.
 Three guidebooks were published by NTT Publishing between December 1995 and March 1996.
+The game received Virtual Console re-releases on the Wii in 2010, and the Wii U in 2014.
+Both versions are now unavailable due to the shutdown of the Virtual Console platform.
 The Super Famicom version of Romancing SaGa 3 went unreleased outside Japan, due to a combination of its potentially off-putting complexity and the amount of text needing translation.